NO VIDEO URL

 As a salesperson, your job is to serve – not deceive.
 In fact, rather than referring to yourself as a salesperson, consider yourself a consultant or advisor.
 Ultimately, this is a more accurate job description as to sell and sell well you need to ask questions and provide a solution/benefit that the customer desires.

-7. The anxiety of taking that first step.
+7. The anxiety of taking that first step

 “Approach anxiety” is a very real thing.
 It’s the first day of a new job, approaching a love interest for their phone number, or talking to your housemate about their appalling track record when it comes to washing dishes.

 Whenever you have to do something for the first time, anxiety often sets in.
-In prehistoric times, this reaction was designed to save us from physical harm, however, in modern society it is merely an obstacle that holds us back from achieving our goals.
+In prehistoric times, this reaction was designed to save us from physical harm, however, in modern society it is merely an obstacle that holds us back from achieving our life goals.

 For those who are new to selling, those first few sales are sure to evoke a physiological response – sweaty palms, a racing heart beat, and a dry mouth.
 Overcoming this anxiety is achievable.
 The first time is always the hardest, and everything becomes easier as you learn the process and gain confidence.